usalma1990/Cellphone-Price-Prediction/README.md

 The dataset used for cellphone price prediction is mobile_price.csv

-Specification of Cell phone - Descrition of variables in dataset
+Specification of Cell phone - Description of variables in dataset

 battery_power : Energy stored by battery measured in mAh blue : Contains bluetooth, yes or no